mohspread/Udacity_Server_Configuration/README.md

   - You can signup/signin and create your own favourite movies catalog by creating categories and sub-items inside those categories.
   - Only you has the access to modify your list or categories, so don't worry!
+  - You must login or signup to be able to create categories or items, Otherwise you can only view the existing items.

 ### Tools Needed: